Explore the Island of Crete by Car, Bike, Public Busses, or by Organised Tours :

 (61 kms West from Chania & 43 from Maleme) with a rocky though not precipitous coastline and very clean sea .
 Also you 'll find many fish restaurants.

 (72 kms South West from Chania & 89 from Maleme).
-A white church and a number of cells lenddiversification to the scenic beauty of this quiet, aesthetic area of Crete.
-According to tradition, the name owes itself to the fact that one of the 90 steps which lead to the nunnery is made of gold but cannot be seen by sinners.
+A white church and a number of cells lend-diversification to the scenic beauty of this quiet, aesthetic area of Crete.
+According to tradition, the name owes itself to the fact that one of the 90 steps that lead to the nunnery is made of gold but cannot be seen by sinners.

 Elafonisi (78.5 kms South West from Chania & 60km from Maleme).
 Far away from the crowds and the reality of today, amidst the unsurpassed azure blue of the Mediterranean.
 The island with its fine reddish sand is connected to the shore by a shallow channel 0.50 - 0.80 m. deep and 800 m. long.

-is the high plateau of the White Mountains (Lefka Ori) , 1080 metres.From there begins the Samaria Gorge.
+is the high plateau of the White Mountains (Lefka Ori) , 1080 meters.From there begins the Samaria Gorge.

 Gorge Samaria Gorge is one of the most beautiful places in Europe, it is 18 kms long and between 3 and 300 meters in width.
 It was proclaimed a nature reserve in 962 in order to protect the vegetation, birds, and animals there, in particular the Cretan wild goat (Kri-Kri).
 In 1980 it was awarded a prize by the Council of Europe as one of the most beautiful places on the continent.
 Passage through the gorge is permitted from the beginning of May to the End of October.
 The route through to the exit - the Gates - takes 6 - 8 hours.
 You can visit the Samaria National Park website.